lugenx/ecohabit/README.md

   - Keep the PR size smaller(max 8 files).
   - Each PR should be atomic in nature and should be focused on single issue only.
   - Respective Issue shall be linked with the PR.
-  - If there's no existing Issue for which PR need to be raised, first create an Issue in the project and then create the PR.
+  - If there's no existing Issue for which PR needs to be raised, first create an Issue in the project and then wait for it to get assigned.
+  - Before starting work on a new pull request, make sure you have been assigned to the related issue.
+To get assigned, please comment on the issue.
   - Naming conventions and folder structure shall remain consistent.
 - If you have some GIT experience but do not know how to contribute on a team project, we have a [beginner friendly guide](CONTRIBUTING.md)